 3. Six of Crows & Crooked Kingdom by Leigh Bardugo

-It six teenagers living in Ketterdam.
+We follow six teenagers in Ketterdam.
 Kaz Brekker, a criminal prodigy, is one of the teens.
-He is offered a deadly heist for a huge payout.
+He is offered a impossible heist for a huge payout.

 Representation: bisexual character, mlm romance